blog-ftr-img

 Background

 Auxell Autoparts Inc. manufactures automotive parts.
+Auxell Autoparts Inc. is among the commercial clients seeking advanced cash forecasting solutions to support growth and financial stability.
 Due to rapid growth, the company has encountered challenges in managing its cash flow effectively, which has impacted its ability to invest in new projects and meet obligations.
+To address these issues, there was a clear need to improve the company’s treasury operations for better cash visibility and more informed decision-making.
 So, the company contracted a Fractional CFO to implement a robust cash forecasting model that helps management make informed financial decisions and maintain sufficient liquidity.

 Challenges